aces/Loris-MRI/INSTALL.Mac.md

 # LORIS-MRI Mac Install Guide

-### Mac systems are not supported for LORIS - This guide is offered unofficially on a best-effort basis.
+### Mac systems are Not supported for LORIS.
+This guide is offered unofficially on a best-effort basis.
-Updates and contributions welcome (also see [Contributing Guide](https://github.com/aces/Loris/blob/master/CONTRIBUTING.md))
+For best results, we recommend installing LORIS on Ubuntu or CentOS.

 This file provides guidance on how to install the imaging pipeline on your Mac computer.
 LORIS must already be installed.

 It has been tested for Mac OS X 10.13.
-For best results, we recommend installing LORIS on Ubuntu or CentOS.
+Updates and contributions welcome (also see [Contributing Guide](https://github.com/aces/Loris/blob/master/CONTRIBUTING.md))

 ## Get the code